Exmaralda-Org/teispeechtools/README.md

         transcription will be used to guess the proportion of utterance duration to assign to the `<w>`.
-If no transcription is possible, or transcription is disabled, the number of letters will be used to pseudo-align
+If no transcription is possible, or transcription is disabled, the number of letters will be used to pseudo-align, and no transcription will be added.
       - the `time` duration of the utterance.
 Setting the time to -1 (default) means that it will be derived from the document as described above.
       - the `offset` of the utterance, i.e. the time of the first